ietf-wg-httpapi/httpapi-privacy/draft-ietf-httpapi-privacy.md

 Some deployments may not find it feasible to completely block unencrypted connections, whether because the hostname is shared with unauthenticated endpoints or for infrastructure reasons.
-Therefore, servers need a response for when a valid credential has been received over an insecure channel.
+Therefore, servers need a response for when a credential has been received over an insecure channel.

 HTTP status code 403 (Forbidden) indicates that "the server understood the request but refuses to fulfill it" {!HTTP=RFC9110}.
 While this is generally